-You must be registered to provide a residential service.
+You will need this registration to provide a residential service.
 A residential service is accommodation for four or more people who live in one or more rooms and individually pay rent.
 Each resident has the right to occupy one or more rooms, but not the whole premises.

 Examples of residential services include: